xrdocs/telemetry/_blogs/2017-06-21-building-a-ciscolive-demo-with-telemetry-and-kafka.md

  But then what?
 How do you get data from a TCP stream into a Python app?

  ## The Other Easy Part: Pipeline and Kafka
-My go-to tool for consuming MDT data is pipeline, an open source utility that I've written about before.
-If you've read my [previous tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-10-03-pipeline-to-text-tutorial/), you'll recognize the  ```[testbed]``` input stage in the default pipeline.conf.
+My go-to tool for consuming MDT data is [pipeline](https://github.com/cisco/bigmuddy-network-telemetry-pipeline), an open source utility that I've written about before.
+If you're not familiar with pipeline, have a read through my [previous tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-10-03-pipeline-to-text-tutorial/).

+For this demo, I again used the  ```[testbed]``` input stage in the default pipeline.conf.
 This will work "as-is" with the destination-group above.

 {% capture "output" %}